Summer Seafood Salad

 We also had some watermelon and the sweetest honey dew melon ever from the local DeKalb Produce Market served alongside the final course which was: Bob’s smoked Barbecue Ribs whose technique insures the meat falling off the bone, and really, with the rub flavor adhered, no barbecue sauce even needed.

-Well, all except to share a bit of history about the Blue Bell Inn that I think you might enjoy learning about, quoted directly from their site if you happen to be visiting in the Philadelphia region:
+To share a bit of history about the Blue Bell Inn that you may enjoy, quoted directly from their site if you happen to be visiting in the Philadelphia region:

 “The Blue Bell Inn has a rich history of welcoming guests since 1743.
 One of the original patrons was George Washington himself.
 The Inn was marked as the “White Horse Inn” on military maps that led his troops to the historic Battle of Germantown.
 The room Washington slept in was later used to display military memorabilia from the Revolutionary War.
 In 1796, the Inn’s name was changed to “Blue Bell Inn” when a distinctive bell was hung outside the building so all would be able to recognize the famous Inn.
 In 1840, the surrounding area once known as Pigeontown, was renamed Blue Bell because the Inn had become so renowned.
 The original bell is still prominently displayed.”